comunica/Article-ISWC2018-Resource/content/introduction.md

 3. Comunica is implemented for the **Web** in JavaScript, which makes it possible to use it in a browser, from the command line, via the [SPARQL protocol](cite:cites spec:sparqlprot), or from any JavaScript application.

-In order to encourage reusability, Comunica and its default modules are publicly available on GitHub and the npm package manager (TODO: add links) under an open-source license.
+In order to encourage reusability, Comunica and its default modules are publicly available on GitHub and the npm package manager under an open-source license.

 This article is structure as follows:
-In the next section, we discuss the related work, followed by a listing of the requirements for Comunica in [](#requirements).
+In the next section, we discuss the related work, followed by a listing of the main features of Comunica in [](#features).
 After that, we dicuss the architecture of Comunica in [](#architecture), its implementation in [](#implementation), and an overview of its differences with the TPF client in [](#comparison-tpf-client).
 Finally, [](#conclusions) concludes and contains opportunities for future work.